 So, while it sounds easy to buy in bulk, it isn’t.

-The solution is to accurately forecast your sales based on industry trends and your past year's sales.
+The solution is to use demand forecasting to accurately predict your future sales based on industry trends and your past year’s sales.
+Demand forecasting helps you optimize inventory management, so you can prevent over-ordering and avoid excess inventory.
 You need to have this data without errors, so doing it manually could be detrimental.
 Use the help of an AI-powered tool like Peel to make sure you get it right and order in larger quantities to receive discounts.

 Calculating COGS with Peel